FRC4607/2017-Comp-Bot/README.md

 # FRC-2017

-This is a prototype "ButterSlide"  drivetrain for offseason practice.
+This is our 2017 robot for the Steamworks game

-1/8/2017:
+Project Staus:

--Fully Functional!
+1/28/17:
--Added NavX, and CTRE libraries to the actual project to build without installing them yourself.
+Drivetrain and drive funtions are funtioning properly.
+Manipulators have been added but are currently being optimized and fine tuned.
+Integration of vision control is soon to come.